-Unequal distribution of income is serious problems in both developed and developing countries.
-There is no country in the world where inequality of income does not exist.
+Unequal distribution of income is serious problems in both develop and developing countries.
+There is no country in the world where inequality of income doesn't exit.
 The word income inequality is very familiar and interesting in economics literature.
 Economists and statisticians have propounded different types of methods to shows the concentration of income and wealth.
-Table 5.9.5 shows the different result of income inequality measures.
+The table 5.9.5 shows the different result of income inequality measures.